Hybrid vs Petrol: Full Running Cost Breakdown in NZ (2026)

 Fuel is the biggest weekly cost for most drivers.

-• Petrol cars: Use fuel at all times, making stop-start traffic far more expensive.
+• Petrol cars: Use fuel at all times, making stop-start traffic more expensive.

 In real NZ driving conditions, hybrids often use 30–50% less fuel than comparable petrol cars.